 The next day, we made our way to Disneyland, and I think that I might have had more fun at 20 than I did when I was little.
 I’m not sure if Disney stepped up their game, or I just appreciate things that I didn’t as a kid, but the parades and rides were really fun.
 We ended the day with the fireworks show ( a must-do if you make it to Disney)

 And of course, a trip to LA would not be complete without a trip to Venice Beach.
-Coming from the Midwest, I had no idea what to expect, and let me tell you, it was interesting to say the least.
 There were all kinds of people doing tricks, trying to read your fortune or sell you something.
 A standout was the boardwalk--it’s right on the beach and the ferris wheel is a great way to see a picture perfect view of the the ocean, the beach and skyline.

 While you’re in the LA area, you should probably do the cliché Hollywood sign picture too.
-Warning: it’s really hard to park anywhere near the sign, and it turns out California has a lot of realllllyyy steep hills.
-I’m talking out of breath, legs burn kind of hills, but it makes for a fun picture and a fun time (once your legs stop hurting).
+Warning: it’s really hard to park anywhere near the sign, and it turns out California has a lot of really steep hills.

 The next day, we rented a car for a little road trip down the Pacific Coast Highway to San Diego.
 The drive was so incredibly gorgeous, and it took us right by some cute little beaches we could take a nice pit stop at.
-I would definitely recommend doing a road trip like this; however, if I was doing it again, I probably would have expanded my trip and the road trip – maybe started in San Francisco and done a few days there before heading to L.A.
+I would definitely recommend doing a road trip like this.